%20(2220%20x%201920%20px).png)

 Outlets or switches that feel warm to the touch or show discoloration are warning signs of overloaded circuits or faulty wiring.
 These conditions can increase the risk of electrical fires and should prompt an immediate inspection and possible panel upgrade.

-Older Electrical or Fuse Box
+Older Panel or Fuse Box

 Older panels such as an old fuse box electrical panel lack modern safety features and may require electrical panel replacement or an electric panel upgrade to comply with current codes and improve your home electrical panel safety.
 Upgrading to a new electrical panel enhances safety and brings your home's electrical system up to date.